Nordic model approach to prostitution: Ireland

-The Republic of Ireland's Criminal Law (Sexual Offences) Act 2017 (2017 Act) criminalized the purchase of sex.
+The Republic of Ireland's Criminal Law (Sexual Offences) Act 2017 criminalized the purchase of sex with a prostitute.
 Since the law was introduced, violent crimes against sex workers have "almost doubled".
 In 2020, the Irish Journal of Sociology published a research paper that analyzed data from the years 2015 to 2019, spanning two years before and after the act.
 The researchers reported that "crimes (including violent offences) against prostitutes increased following the introduction of the new law and continued with low levels of reporting of said crimes to the police."
 The authors concluded that the best way to reduce violence against prostitutes is through the full decriminalization of sex work.

 Northern Ireland

-Northern Ireland implemented a version of the Nordic model approach in 2015.
+Northern Ireland implemented a version of the Nordic model approach in 2015: the Human Trafficking and Exploitation (Criminal Justice and Support for Victims) Act (Northern Ireland) 2015.
 The Anti-Trafficking Review published a criticism of the law which argued that "the sex purchase ban in Northern Ireland is essentially meant to send a moral message about the unacceptability of commercial sex rather than effectively reduce trafficking."
 The research conducted has been criticized as faulty by Julie Bindel as it gathered data from a website run by convicted brothel owners.